Learn more about how we are responding to the coronavirus pandemic in Iraq.

 We also completed the rehabilitation of Imam Ali hospital’s emergency department, in Sadr city, with the installation of high-quality medical equipment and a new triage system, supplied 60,000 tablets of first-line medication to Iraq’s national tuberculosis (TB) program, and donated a GeneXpert machine to Rusafa chest and respiratory clinic to improve the detection of drug-resistant TB.

 MSF teams offered treatment for NCDs, mental health support, and sexual reproductive health care in Jalawla and Sadiya primary health centers for families returning to the area, and in camps for displaced people in Khanaqin.
 We also ran health education sessions on chronic and endemic diseases, sexual and reproductive health, and psychological first aid.
+Learn how you can best help in Iraq and other countries.

 We provide psychological, psychiatric, and psychosocial care in four different camps around Erbil, and to displaced people and host communities in Kalak.
 We reduced our activities in October as the camp populations declined, concentrating on moderate to severe mental health cases and treatment for NCDs.